CianMoriarty99/Swarms/README.md

-### I have used and modified code in parts of this project under the following license
+### I have used and/or modified code in parts of this project under the following license

 >MIT License
 >